a) A creature that is shown with one hoof or paw raised should be blazoned

 flag of the state, and the state coat of arms or emblem, the state colours and possibly a

-motto, a plant, an animal and/or a bird etc (see also ‘national symbols’
+motto, a plant, an animal and/or a bird etc (see also ‘flag of the state of’

 and ‘state colours 2)’).